Krizeon/CS452-Ross-Traffic/README.md

         d.
 Remove as much noise as possible ( 11/4)
         e.
 Establish thresholds that allows us to dictate how (full) the dinning all is at a given time(This was removed due               to time constraints)

-What we need to finish:
-Aggregate video data from Ross Dining Hall for the next two weeks (10/31 ~ 11/13) Finish implementing thresholds to our code (11/4) Create a graph of our data that shows when peak times are in Ross Dining Hall for each day of the week
+3. Aggregate video data from Ross Dining Hall for the next two weeks (10/31 ~ 11/13)
+4. Finish implementing thresholds to our code (11/4)
+5. Create a graph of our data that shows when peak times are in Ross Dining Hall for each day of the week